rebeccaestes/readysetom/README.md

 * The <a href="https://github.com/reactjs/react-rails">React-Rails gem</a> to integrate the two
 * PostgreSQL for the data
 * Devise for account authorization
-* Customized Bootstrap for the CSS
+* Customized Bootstrap
 * Dropbox to host the icons, which I got from The Noun Project
-* jQuery UI Sortable plugin for the drag-and-drop functionality
+* jQuery UI Sortable and Hideseek plugins

 To-do list:
 * Actually save order changes in sequences
-* Search-box plugin for asanas on the sequence page
 * Ability to favorite/star another user's sequences
 * Generally React-ify the project